jfrog/jfrog-vscode-extension/README.md

 - On Windows/Linux - File > Preferences > Settings > Extensions > JFrog
 - On macOS - Code > Preferences > Settings > Extensions > JFrog

+## Maven Projects

+Behind the scenes, the extension builds the maven dependencies tree by running `mvn dependency:tree`.
+View licenses and top issue severities directly from the pom.xml.

+Important notes:
+1. To have your project dependencies scanned by JFrog Xray, make sure maven is installed, and that the mvn command is in your system PATH.
+2. For projects which include the [dependency:tree](https://maven.apache.org/plugins/maven-dependency-plugin/examples/resolving-conflicts-using-the-dependency-tree.html) plugin as a depedency, the scanning functionality is disabled.

 ## Npm Projects

 Behind the scenes, the extension builds the npm dependencies tree by running `npm list`.
 View licenses and top issue severities directly from the package.json.